 Because appointments can be brief, and there's often a lot of ground to cover, it's a good idea to be well-prepared for any appointments you have with your child's health care team.
-Here's some information to help you get ready for your appointment and know what you can expect from your doctor.
+Here's some information to help you get ready for your appointment and know what you can expect.

 What you can do